CubeSandbox — What is it?

 Blazing-fast cold start

-Achieved through resource pool pre-provisioning and snapshot cloning, with an average cold start time of less than 60ms for a fully serviceable sandbox.
+Achieved through resource pool pre-provisioning and snapshot cloning, with an average end-to-end cold start time of less than 60ms for a fully serviceable sandbox.

 Source: README

-High-density deployment
+High-density deployment on a single node

 Source: README